-Djibouti occupies a very strategic geographic location at the mouth of the Red Sea and serves as an important location for goods entering and leaving the east African highlands.)
+Djibouti occupies a very strategic geographic location at the mouth of the Red Sea and serves as an important location for goods entering and leaving the east African highlands.

 In 1884-85, France expanded its protectorate to include the shores of the Gulf of Tadjoura and the Somaliland.
 Boundaries of the protectorate were marked out in 1897 by France and Emperor Menelik II of Ethiopia.

 During 1888, the French and British confronted each other over their shares of the coast.
 The area around Djibouti became known as the "Cote Francaise des Somalis (French Coast of the Somalis), and the English stayed around Zeila and Berbera where they promised protection to various Somali clans.
 France chose the town of Djibouti as the colony’s capital in 1892 because it offered a good site for a rail link to Addis Ababa.
 The French completed the railroad in 1917, and the port of Djibouti grew rapidly.
 Large numbers of Somalis and Arabs migrated to the port to take advantage of the opportunities for employment and trade.

 September 21, 1889, London Daily Mail, London, United Kingdom

 FRANCE IN AFRICA